As a website owner, you do not want to learn the hard way that you have broken the law.

 With just one-click you can install almost all of the legal pages your site needs and these professionally written legal pages can be created in your theme and/or as a standalone page outside of your theme.

 The plugin developers have packaged high quality, professionally written legal disclaimers into a plugin that can be installed quickly on any WordPress site.
-Your legal pages can be installed and set up on your site in less than one minute and the plugin licensing is flexible, allowing you to install and use the plugin on all of your sites.
+Your legal pages can be installed and set up on your site in less than one minute and the plugin licensing is flexible, allowing you to install and use this plugin on all of your sites (even sites that you decide to sell).

 If using the services of a lawyer to create your legal pages is out of your budget, then consider implementing at least some basic form of legal protection on your website until you can afford legal services.

-Download the FREE Legal Pages Generator tool below, or use one of the better solutions we discuss in this article, such as using legal page templates, or plugins - see section below.
+Download the FREE Legal Pages Generator tool below, or choose one of the better solutions we discuss in this article, such as using attorney-prepared legal forms, or a legal pages plugin - see section below.

-Legal Pages Generator Software allows you to quickly generate basic legal documents for your website including Terms of Service, Privacy Statement, Copyright Notice, Website Disclaimer and optional Earnings Disclaimer.
+Legal Pages Generator quickly generates essential legal documents for your website including ToS, Privacy Policy, Copyright Notice, Website Disclaimer and optional Earnings Disclaimer.

-As stated earlier, if you engage in any form of business online, it’s important that your website is found to comply with all government regulations and the guidelines and terms of service provided by 3rd-party sites that you may decide to promote or advertise online.
-Your internet presence must comply with a wide range of regulations, many of which you may not be aware of.
+As stated earlier, if you engage in any form of business online (or plan to), you need to ensure that your website is found to comply with regulatory agencies and any terms of service and guidelines of 3rd-party sites that you may be promoting or endorsing online.
+Your digital presence must comply with a whole set of laws and regulatory guidelines, some of which you may not be aware of.

-Disclaimer: Once again, we are not lawyers and we provide no legal advice.
-Do your own due diligence and consult a legal expert to ensure that your website is compliant with all legal requirements pertaining to your business.
+Legal Disclaimer: Once again, we are not lawyers and we cannot offer legal advice on this website.
+Do your own due diligence and consult legal experts about the best way to ensure that your website is compliant with all legal requirements concerning your specific business.

-Here is a useful list of additional sites we recommend you visit to help you better understand what may be required of your website to comply and meet its legal obligations:
+Below is a useful list of additional sites we recommend you visit to help you better understand what may be required of your website to remain compliant and meet its legal requirements and guidelines:

 - FTC Advertising And Marketing On The Internet